On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits

-The right panel of Figure \ref{fig5} illustrates the comparison between the mass-size relation of early-type galaxies and those with red colors, low sSFR and high \ser indices.
+The right panel of Figure \ref{fig5} illustrates the comparison between the mass-size relation of early-type galaxies and those with red colors, low sSFRs, and high \ser indices.
 The relations are also consistent with each other.
 For all samples, the relations are curved with a weak relation for galaxies below $4\times10^{10} \msun$.
-The slopes of the mass-size relations at high mass ends ($\beta$) for these red/quiescent/$n>2.5$ galaxies are on average around $\sim 0.85$, close to the slope of early-type central galaxies in \cite{guo2009}.
+The slopes of the mass-size relations at the high mass ends ($\beta$) for these red/quiescent/$n>2.5$ galaxies are on average around $\sim 0.85$, close to the slope of early-type central galaxies in \cite{guo2009}.
 However, this slope is slightly larger for early-type galaxies.

-In general, we show that the stellar mass-size relations for both late and early type galaxies are curved with a steeper slope at higher stellar masses.
-The size dispersions bellow the characteristic masses are high but decrease above $M_{0}$.
-This is the case for all our studied samples.
-The stellar mass-size relations based on different definitions, such as color, sSFR, morphology are consistent with the scaling relations of late- and early-type galaxies.
-We note that more restrictive sample definitions, e.g., choosing higher and lower sSFR thresholds for star-forming and quiescent galaxies, do not qualitatively change the results. \\
+In general, we show that the stellar mass-size relations for both late- and early-type galaxies are curved with a steeper slope at higher stellar masses.
+The size dispersions below the characteristic masses are high but decrease above $M_{0}$.
+This is the case for all of our studied samples.
+The stellar mass-size relations based on different definitions, such as color, sSFR, and morphology, are consistent with the scaling relations of late- and early-type galaxies.
+We note that more restrictive sample definitions, e.g., choosing higher and lower sSFR thresholds for star-forming and quiescent galaxies, do not qualitatively change the results.\\